• Recruitment Solutions

 Published March 8, 2021

-When candidates are job searching, the job description will be the first make-or-break decision they have about whether they will apply.
-In a past blog, we talked about writing a good job description that's easily scannable while "fluff" is left out.
-However, it's not enough to be short and to the point; your job descriptions must also be inclusive to all who might apply.
-You do not want to risk alienating your perfect hire because you use language that makes them feel left out.
-Your language should be both professional and inclusive.
+However, it's not enough to be short and to the point your job descriptions must also be inclusive to all who might apply.
+You don't want to risk alienating your perfect hire because you use language that makes them feel left out.
+By using professional, inclusive language, you're not only defining the job but also ensuring that every potential applicant, regardless of background, feels encouraged to apply.

-By avoiding this language, you can ensure that your job descriptions appeal to all qualified individuals, regardless of gender identity.
+By avoiding this language, you ensure that your job descriptions appeal to all qualified individuals, regardless of gender identity.

 Gender Coded Job Description Examples

-Racial Bias
+Consider Cultural and Racial Bias

-When writing a job description, you might not realize the words you are using are implicitly biased against a particular race or ethnicity.
-For instance, avoid mentioning race or national origin in job descriptions altogether.
-Also, avoid using phrases like "must have strong English skills," "must-have attended an ivy-league university," or "must present cleanly shaven/neat hairstyles."
-Using this language could deter those candidates for whom English is not their first language, who could not afford to attend a top-tier school, or discriminate against hair or hairstyles typically associated with black or brown people.
+Using this language could deter those candidates for whom English is not their first language, who could not afford to attend a top-tier school, or discriminate against hair or hairstyles typically associated with particular cultures and races.
 By using this language, your job description creates bias against numerous groups of individuals.
 Alternatively, asking for educated and professional applicants is fine.

 Racial Coded Job Description Examples

-The Americans with Disabilities Act prohibits "discrimination based on disability in employment, State and local government, public accommodations, commercial facilities, transportation, and telecommunications."
+The Americans with Disabilities Act prohibits "discrimination based on disability in employment, state and local government, public accommodations, commercial facilities, transportation, and telecommunications."
 Yet, many companies have continued to exclude disabled workers by complicating simple tasks in job descriptions.

 Neurodivergent and Disability-Exclusive Job Description Examples

-Business Jargon
+Avoid Using Business Jargon

 Business jargon can be intimidating, even to the most seasoned of job applicants.
 According to LinkedIn, studies show that jargon and corporate language in job postings deter young applicants from applying (even to entry-level positions).
-While you and your employees might understand what specific internal speak or acronyms mean, odds are not all individuals will.
-Even someone with five to ten years of experience in the field might struggle to know what specific jargon or acronyms you are referencing, especially if it is particular to your company or a location or region.

 By removing particular jargon, acronyms, or technical/regional language, your job description will attract more applicants.